 Check the ink levels on your printer.

-Low or empty cartridges can cause your printer to print blank pages.
-Check the ink levels on your printer and replace your cartridges if necessary.
+Low or empty cartridges can also cause the printer to print blank pages.
+So, check the ink/toner levels on your printer and replace cartridges if necessary.

-Make sure your cartridges all work properly, and then try printing a page.
-If your problem still exists, try the fix below.
+Make sure your cartridges are fine, then try printing a page.
+If your problem still exists, then go ahead with the fix below.

-What is the printer troubleshooter?
-The printer troubleshooter is a Microsoft built-in utility that can detect and fix your printer issue automatically.
+The printer troubleshooter is a Microsoft built-in utility that can detect and fix common printer issues automatically.

 If you’re on Windows 7 or 8…